Xilinx/Vitis-AI/AI-Model-Zoo/README.md

 ## Vitis AI 1.2 Model Zoo New Features！
 1.Newly added 8 Pytorch models and provide test & training code for them.</br>
 2.The variety and quantity of Caffe models have been improved, newly added such as license plate recognition and medical segmentation models.</br>
-3.Updated information about supported hardware platforms and performance.
+3.Updated information about more supported edge and cloud hardware platforms and performance.

 ## Model Information
 The following table includes comprehensive information about each model, including application, framework, training and validation dataset, backbone, input size, computation as well as float and quantized precision.<br>
-At present, most of the python scripts we provided are compatible with python2/3, except for a few models(No.21~23, 25 and 36 need python2 environment).
+At present, most of the python scripts we provided are compatible with python2/3, except a few models(No.20~22 and 24)need python2 environment.

 <details>
  <summary><b>Click here to view details</b></summary>